sailpoint-oss/developer.sailpoint.com/docs/connectivity/saas-connectivity/build-basic-connector.md

 </details>

-The current authentication is configured in the `constructor` (lines 29-36).
+The current authentication is configured in the `constructor`.
 A token is expected, and if a token is not sent with the request, the connector handles it with an error: "token must be provided from config".

 This is where you need to implement the code from the Airtable API documentation.

+1. Import the `Fieldset` and `Record` types from the Airtable SDK.
+To do so, copy this line at the top of the page, after the first import.

+    ```typescript
+    import Airtable, { FieldSet, Record } from "airtable"
+    ```

-1. Copy and paste these lines, inspired by the Airtable API documentation, within the constructor, after the error handling.
+2. Copy and paste these lines, inspired by the Airtable API documentation, within the constructor, after the error handling.
 The SaaS connector will expect an Airtable `apiKey` and an `airtableBase`, instead of a `token`:

     ```typescript
     Airtable.configure({apiKey: config.apiKey})